 North Devon and Lundy Island

-Of course, being blessed with so many wild beaches, beautiful gardens, great food and the uniquely craggy scenery of Exmoor so near at hand, we are biased here at Northcote Manor, which is ideally placed to see much of the region’s most unspoiled scenery.
-To make your mini moon even more special though, a trip to Lundy Island adds a further sense of adventure to any stay.
+Of course, being blessed with so many wild beaches, beautiful gardens, great food, and the uniquely craggy scenery of Exmoor so near at hand, we are biased here at Northcote Manor, which is ideally placed to see much of the region’s most unspoiled scenery.
+To make your mini-moon even more special though, a trip to Lundy Island adds a further sense of adventure to any stay.
 It is easily accessible from the mainland but as far removed from the norm as you could wish for.
-Don’t forget to bring the camera!
+Don’t forget to bring a camera!

 Ideal for: Wildlife lovers, explorers